Sixth Form Courses

 How will I be assessed?

-At A-Level in component 1 you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material.
+Component 1: you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material.
 This will count for 60% of your total A-Level marks.
-In component 2 you will produce personal work in response to one of eight exciting starting points which will count for 40% of your total A-Level marks.

 Will I go on any trips?

 Yes, in the past we have run trips to the Knitting & Stitching show, gallery visits to the V&A and residential trips to Amsterdam.
-So watch this space!

 What careers could this lead on to?